 Cups to mL Converter

-Convert between cups and milliliters / millilitres (mL) using this calculator tool.
-There are three different cup sizes included - US cup, imperial cup, metric cup.
-I've included an explanation of each cup, together with a table of measurements below the converter.
+Convert between cups and mL using this calculator tool.
+Choose from the three different cup sizes: US cup, imperial cup, metric cup.

 How many ml in a cup?